Get out your calendar and get ready to save a bundle, ’cause here are Chicago museum free days AND museums that are free all the time.

 There are also several free museums in Chicago, and we’ve got them, too!

-It’s worth noting that, while general admission is free on the days listed below at museums including Adler Planetarium, the Field Museum, and the Shedd Aquarium, special exhibitions usually require a paid ticket.
+It’s worth noting that, while general admission is free on the days listed below, special exhibitions usually require a paid ticket.

 If these dates don’t fit your schedule you can save money on tickets with a Go Chicago Card.
 Save up to 55% off Chicago attractions – get this virtual pass on your smartphone now!